 Figure 59: 3σ discovery sensitivity to $\sin^2 2\theta{13}$ for the SPL and T2HK as a function of the true value of δ (left panel) and as a function of the fraction of all possible values of δ (right panel).
 Solid (dashed) lines are for 2% (5%) systematic errors.
-Figure adapted from [27].
+Adapted with kind permission of the Journal of High Energy Physics from figure 9 in reference [27].
+Copyrighted by SISSA.